No Contact Apprehension Policy: Criticism

 The most recent iteration of the No Contact Apprehension Policy has been criticized by private vehicle owners, as well as drivers and operators of public transport vehicles, for having to pay for fines for alleged traffic violations without their immediate knowledge.
 Some of these complaints were also in relation to those who had received violations on vehicles that they no longer owned or had transferred ownership of.
 As a result, the Land Transportation Office (LTO) has appealed to the local government units to temporarily suspend the NCAP for review.

 On August 3, 2022, a transport group filed a petition for certiorari before the Supreme Court of the Philippines against the LTO and the cities of Manila, Quezon City, Valenzuela, Parañaque, and Muntinlupa.
 The petition seeks to challenge the NCAP, with the petitioners believing that the NCAP violates existing laws, has no basis defined in the MMDA Law and Land Transportation and Traffic Code, and violates "due process".
 On August 16, 2022, Quezon City 4th District representative Marvin Rillo filed House Resolution No. 237, calling the House Committee on Local Government, House Committee on Metro Manila Development, and House Committee on Transportation to investigate the implementation of the NCAP.
 This was followed by a privilege speech delivered by Surigao del Norte 2nd District representative Ace Barbers that questioned the constitutionality of the NCAP.

 On August 17, 2022, a second petition was filed before the Supreme Court by a Manila-based lawyer, who challenged the implementation of the No Contact Apprehension Policy in the city of Manila.
-The petitioner claimed that he was fined ₱20,000 by the Manila Traffic and Parking Bureau (MTPB) for four traffic violations of parking on the sidewalk from May to July 2021, but was not informed until he had been barred from registering his sport utility vehicle in Quezon City earlier in June 2022 due to the outstanding fines.
+The petitioner claimed that he was fined ₱20,000 by the Manila Traffic and Parking Bureau (MTPB) for four traffic violations of obstructing pedestrian crossings from May to July 2021, but was not informed until he had been barred from registering his sport utility vehicle in Quezon City earlier in June 2022 due to the outstanding fines.

 In his petition, the lawyer also alleges that the ordinance violates motorists' right to privacy, as anyone can look up traffic violations associated with a vehicle registration plate on the website of the Manila city government which shows the personal information of the vehicle owner.
 The lawyer also claims that the lack of transparency surrounding the monitoring system opens the possibility of it being "used by criminals who might poise as public officers" who may extort vehicle owners with NCAP violations.

+In May 2025, the MMDA filed an urgent motion before the Supreme Court through the Office of the Solicitor General, seeking the lift the temporary restraining order on NCAP.
+The MMDA stated that the policy is necessary to better manage traffic flow and curb traffic violations during the upcoming major rehabilitation of EDSA.
+The Supreme Court granted their request on May 20, 2025, partially lifting the suspension of the MMDA NCAP.